 The psychological impact of inequality

 Inequality in terms of wealth, health, gender, sexuality, race and education all have psychological impacts.
-To coincide with the BPS annual conference on the psychological impact of inequality, we bring you our own articles on the topic, and our favourites from the web.
+We bring you our own articles on the topic, and our favourites from the web.

 From The Psychologist and Research Digest

 Our journalist Ella Rhodes summarises a report identifying why women are underrepresented in science, technology, engineering and maths.

 David Fryer and Rose Stambe examine the psychological impact of unemployment.
 Plus find much more on austerity in our archive.

 Robin Dundas on the marginalisation of trans individuals.

 Michelle K. Ryan and Teri A. Kirby on why ‘Lean In’, a strategy for women designed to increase workplace gender equality, is both an underrated and overrated phenomenon.

 Gary Thomas explains how the gradient of difference can impact upon identity in the classroom.